siteorigin/so-css/readme.txt

 == Changelog ==

-= 1.3.0 - 11 June 2021 =
+= 1.3.0 - 14 June 2021 =
 * Inspector: Added a new Border Radius setting to the Decoration tab.
-* Allowed for right clicking anywhere in the Basic Editor.
+* Allowed for right-clicking anywhere in the Basic Editor.

 = 1.2.14 - 26 April 2021 =
 * Resolved Photo Gallery by 10Web plugin conflict.